09 Mar What does GDPR mean for marketing in 2018?

 Marketers (along with everyone else) must also respect consumer rights

-GDPR not only provides rules that organisations must adhere to when handling data, it also sets out specific rights for individuals, namely:
+GDPR not only provides rules that organisations must adhere to when handling data but, it also sets out specific rights for individuals, namely:

 1. The right to be informed about how their data will be used